 Pregnancy changes the cervical mucus, too.
 ‘You may have more discharge, or sometimes it’s thicker or thinner, but it shouldn’t be smelly,’ Dr Rosén explains.
 ‘If you’re pregnant and have a foul-smelling discharge, you should speak to a doctor or midwife.’

-If you experience an ammonia-like vaginal odour, it’s likely that urine is involved.
+If you experience an ammonia-like vaginal odour, urine might be involved.
 This can happen if you have a urinary tract infection (UTI).
 ‘This is more likely if a UTI is left untreated and you might be leaking,’ explains Dr Rosén.
 ‘An infection that’s left untreated will also cause a fever, and the smell will be quite distinct and sickly.’

-Occasionally, an ammonia-like smell can be a sign of an existing incontinence issue that the woman is unaware of, says Dr Rosén.
+Occasionally, an ammonia-like smell can be a sign of an existing incontinence issue that you’re unaware of, says Dr Rosén.
 ‘These issues are very common.
 A doctor or gynaecologist can advise on treatment options.’

 Very rarely, foul-smelling discharge can be a symptom of cervical or uterine cancer.
 Discharge and vaginal odour are unlikely to be the only or first symptoms, though.